demetrius-hernandez/Drone-Gesture-Recognition/README.md

 ### Description of Unseen Data

 For the final evaluation, I collected a test dataset comprising drone footage of individuals performing a sequence of predefined gestures.
-This footage was captured using a drone camera, introducing real-world challenges such as variations in lighting, angles, and altitudes (although I was careful to limit the variance caused by these variables).
-The set consists of different gesture sequences, with each sequence lasting between 4-6 seconds and containing combinations of gestures that correspond to specific drone commands.
+This footage was captured using a drone camera, introducing real-world challenges such as variations in lighting, angles, and altitudes.
+While I was careful to limit the variance caused by these factors, the dataset still reflects the complexity and unpredictability of a real-world deployment scenario.
+Each sequence in the dataset lasts between 4–6 seconds and includes combinations of gestures corresponding to specific drone commands.
+The gestures were chosen based on their relevance to typical drone operation tasks, such as signaling stops, directional movements, or equipment drops.

 ### Differences from Training/Test/Validation Sets

-- **Perspective:** The training/test/validation datasets primarily consisted of keypoints derived from static, ground-level images.
-In contrast, this unseen dataset features aerial drone footage, which introduces perspective distortion and changes in the appearance of gestures.
+The key distinction between the unseen dataset and the training/test/validation datasets is in the perspective.
+The training/test/validation data consists of keypoints extracted from static, ground-level images, while the unseen dataset features aerial drone footage.
+This shift in perspective introduces unique challenges, such as perspective distortion and changes in the appearance of gestures.

+These differences highlight an important limitation of the initial training setup: while static keypoints from controlled settings are valuable for initial training and testing, they do not fully capture the complexities of real-world drone footage.
+To bridge this gap, the unseen dataset serves as a critical benchmark for evaluating the robustness of the model in practical applications.

 I currently don’t have a Classification Report or Confusion Matrix for the unseen test set because I don’t have a fully annotated unseen test set to generate these metrics.
 My current train/test data is based on static keypoints, while the unseen data would ideally consist of real-world drone footage.
-Creating a robust unseen test set would require manually labeling the frames from this footage, which is a time-intensive process.
-However, based on qualitative analysis (and as demonstrated in the video at the end), the solution performs well, maintaining stable classifications and avoiding misclassifications.
+Creating a robust unseen test set would require manually labeling the frames from this footage, which is a time-intensive process requiring careful attention to detail.
+However, I have conducted qualitative evaluations of the model’s performance, and as demonstrated in the video at the end of this report, the solution performs well in practice.
+It maintains stable classifications and avoids misclassifications in most cases, which provides confidence in its applicability.

 ### Observed Overfitting and Implications